 One of the highlights of the UK gravel scene, the Lakes combines remote gravel tracks with stunning views and a few tasty climbs.
 You can choose between the 49km medium route or full 100km long route on the day based on how you are feeling.
 The medium route skips a section near Ambleside & some of the bridleways in the Grizedale Forest.

-A spectacular and challenging 100km loop from Conniston.
-The first third of the route heads north to Ambleside with a stunning 3km off road climb before heading south into Grizedale Forest for miles of fun on the bridleways and four big climbs to get over before returning to Conniston for a well earned beer.
+A spectacular and challenging 100km loop from Coniston.
+The first third of the route heads north to Ambleside with a stunning 3km off road climb before heading south into Grizedale Forest for miles of fun on the bridleways and four big climbs to get over before returning to Coniston for a well earned beer.

 Ride Difficulty: 4.5/5